umf-iti-200/umf-iti-200.github.io/data/posts/aws-ec2.md

 ## Windows

-Open the Terminal/Console, navigate to the folder which has your .pem file and then type:
+Open the Terminal/Console, navigate to the folder that has your <code>.pem</code> file and then type:

 <pre><code className="shell language-shell">
     ssh -i &lt;key_pair_file&gt;.pem ec2-user@&lt;public_ip_from_dashboard&gt;